 Even though there may be reservations due to anticipating ‘professional mishaps’ (the house of Cross is traditionally associated with professional accidents), what you’re doing comes from afar and will go far (Ship from exotic lands comes in) being well anchored in tradition and skill (the house of Anchor stands for influence and power and how to use your talents best).

 As your good intentions stretch widely (here we link the Moon with the Ship and the Heart), the fact that you may not be able to anticipate fully what the outcome of your collaboration with private students may be (here we link the Moon to the Key) will not hold you back, as there are possibilities here for reciprocal inspirations (the Moon in the house of Sun indicates existing opportunity for creative exchanges).

 The deeper learning can also come from making mistakes (the Key in the house of Snake).
-(This takes me 5 seconds.)
+This takes me 5 seconds to arrive at.

 We can go on, but I think that this illustrates the way in which houses as stable entities enter into relation with the more flexible cards.
 We can also pair the cards, but in my opinion it’s not necessary (not for this short string).

 I bet you’ll arrive at the same conclusion if you did that.
 However, if you have a different take on this, you are welcome to let me know.

 As you can see from this 5-card line, the only card that indicates some speed is the first one, the Birds.
 As the Birds are roaming in the church or the cemetery, we can make the inference that what they bring, or announce, is a matter for the Heart to decide.